brijesh-deb/docker-compose-scale-sample/README.md

 ## Scale multi-container application using Docker Compose
 This sample shows how Docker Compose can be used to scale multi container application using HAProxy.
-Its an extension of Docker Compose sample (https://github.com/brijesh-deb/docker-compose-sample).
+Its an extension of Docker Compose sample (https://github.com/brijesh-deb/docker-compose-sample) which uses 2 container: i) custom web application ii) postgres.

-### Local deployment
-- Download this sample SpringBoot application
-- Database setup
-  - Access local Postgres using phpPgAdmin
-  - Create a table "user_form" in public schema
-    - id/bigint
-    - column1/text
-    - column2/text
-    - column3/text
-    - column4/text
-  - Insert some dummy data
-- Uncomment section of application.properties marked for local deployment
-- Run the application locally and test [http://localhost:8080/data/userForms]
+Here we will scale the custom web application to multiple containers.
+For this we will use HAProxy load balancer (http://www.haproxy.org/) infront of custom application container, so that when we scale it to multiple containers HAProxy can distribute load among containers.

+### Steps to deploy
+- Follow steps in earlier Docker Compose sample (https://github.com/brijesh-deb/docker-compose-sample) to download, create image and deploy  application.